Ledoux/teleport/README.md

   	mv kubectl /usr/local/bin/
     ```

-2. then install it globally (WARNING: this is not yet a public package, so you need
+Then install teleport globally (WARNING: this is not yet a public package, so you need
   to register to Snips' private npm-registry and be connected to Snips' VPN):
   ```
   npm set registry https://npm-registry.corp.snips.net npm install -g teleport.js
   ```

+### Start a new project

-3. Let's create a new project, based on our favorite templates here at Snips:
+1. Let's create one based on our favorite templates here at Snips:
   ```
   tpt -c --project my-app --templates teleport-flask-webrouter,teleport-snips
   ```